fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The classes are [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class), which can be added to HTML elements.

-CSS attributes can be examined on the <i>elements</i> tab on the console:
+CSS attributes can be examined in the <i>elements</i> tab of the console:

 ![](../../images/0/17e.png)